 Toronto, ON, M4Y 1H1

 Dr. Pincus specializes in hip and knee replacement surgery (including minimally-invasive surgery and complex/revision cases).
 He was recruited to the Holland Orthopaedic & Arthritic Centre early in his surgical training.
+In 2021 he received the Bernie Langer Award from the University of Toronto Department of Surgery for showing the greatest promise as an early career surgeon for a career in academic surgery.
 During his training he received several awards including the:

 • ‘Lawson Family Most Outstanding Graduate Award’ from the University of Toronto Orthopaedic Surgery program,

 • ‘CSCI/CIHR Resident Research Award’ for the best research conducted by any University of Toronto resident,

 • ‘Claire Bombardier Award’ for the most promising clinical epidemiology researcher,